Helping Presbyteries & Local Congregations

 How do I become a mediator?

-If you have ecclesiastical mediation training and wish to join the Mediation Network or if you are interested in becoming trained, please contact the Synod Mediation Network.
+If you have ecclesiastical mediation training and wish to join the Mediation Network or if you are interested training, contact Jeanne Radak or Carl Wilton, co-moderators of the Synod Mediation Network.

 Interested in joining the Mediation Network or seeking mediation in your presbytery?
-Just tell us a bit about yourself by contacting our Stated Clerk, Nancy Talbot.
+Tell us a bit about yourself by contacting our Stated Clerk, Nancy Talbot.